Balbader/42_Born2BeRoot/README.md

 ##  Synopsis

-This project aims to introduce you to the wonderful world of virtualization.
+This project aims to introduce you to the wonderful world of virtualization.<br>
 You will create your first machine in `VirtualBox` under specific instructions.
-Then at the end of this profect, you will be able to set up your own operating system while implementing strict rules.
+Then at the end of this profect, you will be able to set up your own operating system while implementing strict rules.<br>
+This guide includes the `Bonus` section of the project<br>
 ## Contents

 - [Why?](#why)